Meet Dr. Gerry

-Geraldine V. Oades-Sese, Ph.D. is a licensed psychologist and a nationally certified school psychologist.
+Geraldine V. Oades-Sese, Ph.D. is a licensed psychologist and a children’s book author.
 She was an Adjunct Associate Professor of Pediatrics at Rutgers Robert Wood Johnson Medical School.
 She was the Associate Director of the Institute for the Study of Child Development.
-She holds joint faculty appointments at Rutgers Graduate School of Applied and Professional Psychology and the Graduate School of Education.
-RWJMS Bio
+She held joint faculty appointments at Rutgers Graduate School of Applied and Professional Psychology and the Graduate School of Education.

 Ph.D., Fordham University, 2006

 Dr. Oades-Sese’s 15-year clinical experience includes providing comprehensive psychological and neuropsychological assessments and therapeutic interventions for infants through college students.
 She has worked with children with developmental delays, learning disabilities, multiple handicaps, trauma history, selective mutism, and the gifted and talented.
 She has also worked with at-risk youths involved with gangs and violence.
 She has authored a number of empirical articles and book chapters on resilience, early childhood development, assessment, and culturally sensitive interventions.
 In an effort to expand the role of school psychologists, she co-developed a Pediatric Psychology Practicum Program at Rutgers RWJ Medical School to integrate school psychology doctoral-level students and master-level social work students into pediatric primary care settings.
 She also provided supervision of these students.

 Dr. Oades-Sese was the founder and director of the Research Lab for Resilience and Early Childhood Development.
 Her research consisted of identifying protective factors that foster resilience in culturally and linguistically diverse civilian and military children and developing resilience-based interventions.
 Her projects include:

 The Sesame Street Resilience Project (2013-2021) examines the effectiveness of a Sesame Street resilience enhancing intervention for young children.
 The project includes the following: